Pety Rakotoniaina: Mayor of Fianarantsoa

+2006 attempted coup and arrest

 General Andrianafidisoa (Fidy), to whom Rakotoniaina is considered close, allegedly attempted a coup in November 2006, two weeks before the December 2006 presidential election.
 Rakotoniaina, who was standing as a presidential candidate, was among the majority of candidates who expressed their support for Fidy, saying that he was defending the constitution.
 In the election, Rakotoniaina was highly critical of Ravalomanana.
 He placed eighth in the December 3 election, with 1.68% of the votes cast.
 His only significant support was in Fianarantsoa Province, where he won 7.42% of the vote.

 A few days after the election, the authorities attempted to arrest Rakotoniaina, surrounding his home at night, but he was not present and was thought to be in hiding.
 He had allegedly held a gathering on December 2, after the legal period for campaigning had ended, misused public property, and made death threats against officials and police officers.
 A warrant was issued for Rakotoniaina's arrest, and a reward of 100 million ariary was offered for information leading to his capture.
 On June 19, 2007, his wife, Ialy Rakotoniaina, was arrested for alleged complicity in an arson attack at the University of Fianarantsoa that occurred on June 13.
 Some believed that she was being used as a hostage to force her husband out of hiding.

 On July 19, 2007, Rakotoniaina was captured in Fianarantsoa and held on charges of the theft of state cars.
 On October 8, 2007, he received a five-year prison sentence for the 2002 and 2003 theft of three of the province's vehicles.
 A former aide to Rakotoniaina implicated him, claiming that he had stolen vehicles for Rakotoniaina.
 Additional charges against Rakotoniaina related to forgery were dropped.
 Rakotoniaina's lawyer, Adolphe Lalao, described the trial as politically motivated and said that there had not been enough evidence for a conviction.

+Pardon

 Ravalomanana was forced out of office by a combination of popular protests and military intervention in March 2009.
 Opposition leader Andry Rajoelina then took over as President of the High Authority of the Transition and promptly pardoned Rakotoniaina, along with many other political prisoners (including Andrianafidisoa), on 26 March 2009.
 Rajoelina also appointed Rakotoniaina's wife, Ialy Rakotoniaina, as a member of the High Authority of the Transition, and on 1 April 2009 he announced that he was restoring Rakotoniaina to his former position as Mayor of Fianarantsoa.
 Upon Rakotoniaina's arrival in Fianarantsoa, he received a hero's welcome.